cryptoballot/cryptoballot/README.md

 CryptoBallot is a cryptographically secure decentralized end-to-end verifiable voting system meant for real-world elections.
 It is a "backend" service providing vote storage, cryptographic operations, and an API.
 It does not provide a user interface - although it is built to make creating a UI that interfaces with it easy.

-It uses Distributed key-generation for election decryption keys, blind-signing and an elGamal re-encryption mixnet for voter anonymity, and an optional blockchain backend for distributed transaction storage and verification.
+It uses Distributed key-generation for election encryption keys, blind-signing and an elGamal re-encryption mixnet for voter anonymity, and an optional blockchain backend for distributed transaction storage and verification.
 It supports all tally methods including write-in candidates.

 ## Goals